angular/angular-ja/aio-ja/content/tutorial/toh-pt2.en.md

 #### Why it works

 When `selectedHero` is undefined, the `ngIf` removes the hero detail from the DOM.
-There are no `selectedHero` bindings to worry about.
+There are no `selectedHero` bindings to consider.

 When the user picks a hero, `selectedHero` has a value and `ngIf` puts the hero detail into the DOM.